Cisco SD-WAN online batch starting from 6th May 2023. Join experts today. understanding tacacs-server directed-request command - UniNets Blog

 tacacs-server host 172.16.0.1

-In this case Company users will be able to login as usual but the service provider need to contact the device as:
+In this case Company users will be able to login as usual, but the service provider needs to contact the device as:

 [Service_Provider_Machine]$ telnet router_ip